New Code of

 Depending on the outcome of the alignment with the FAP, individuals who have completed the in-house training may be awarded the qualification, or a number of the unit standards that make up the qualification.
 Alternatively, the FAP may receive a report from Skills confirming that the in-house training programme is at the required level, which the FAP can use as part of demonstrating to the Financial Markets Authority (FMA) that they meet competency requirements through their procedures, systems and expertise.

-The FMA is the government agency that licenses and supervises financial advice providers and will monitor compliance with the new Code when it comes into effect in early 2021.
+The FMA is the government agency that licenses and supervises financial advice providers and will monitor compliance with the new Code when it comes into effect on the 15th March 2021.

 For Tertiary Education Organisations